corya0687/TrackaRep/spec-js.md

 - [X] Your commit messages are meaningful
 - [X] You made the changes in a commit that relate to the commit message
 - [X] You don't include changes in a commit that aren't related to the commit message

+# Specifications for the Rails with jQuery Assessment